 10 backers All gone!

 The "I Can't Wait" deal: I'll 3D print, assemble, and sticker an X-Cube for you right from the Idea Shop.
-I'll send you a progress report email when I begin working on your cube so you can follow its production.Estimated delivery:Add $15 USD to ship outside the US
+I'll send you a progress report email when I begin working on your cube so you can follow its production.Estimated delivery:Ships anywhere in the world

 - (30 days)